Each of the Impala data types has corresponding notation for literal values of that type.

 String literals are quoted using either single or double quotation marks.
 You can use either kind of quotes for string literals, even both kinds for different literals within the same statement.

-Quoted literals are considered to be of type STRING
+Quoted literals are considered to be of type STRING.
+To use quoted

 Escaping special characters: